-Coffee lovers will adore the rich, creamy flavors of the Espresso Martini recipe.
-A smooth bittersweet cocktail, it brings together fresh espresso and coffee liqueur with a rewarding foam layer on top.
-Perfect for when you need perking up, it makes for a great after-dinner cocktail.
+Coffee lovers will adore the rich, creamy flavours of the Espresso Martini.
+A smooth bittersweet cocktail, it brings together fresh espresso and coffee liqueur with an aesthetic foam layer on top.
+Perfect for when you need perking up, it makes for a great after dinner cocktail.

 5. Vodka Martini

 If gin is not your thing, the Vodka Martini might be more up your street.
-Vodka has a more neutral taste than gin, resulting in a smoother flavor that allows the vermouth to shine through.
-Many of the more innovative ‘Martini’ drinks found on cocktail menus are actually types of Vodka Martinis.
+Vodka has a more neutral taste than gin, resulting in a smoother flavour that allows the vermouth to shine through.
+Many of the more innovative ‘Martini’ drinks found on cocktail menus are actually types of vodka martinis.

 6. Chocolate Martini